lucylow/CERN_HEP_Autoencoder/README.md

 ## Motivation &#x1F49C;

-* Train an autoencoder(AE) to compress the files in the dataset from 4 to 3 variables. https://drive.google.com/drive/folders/1JaCB-prsDhEX4Ovk-UjC9bMxOHbpfREr?usp=sharing
+* Use an autoencoder(AE) to compress the files in the dataset from 4 to 3 variables. https://drive.google.com/drive/folders/1JaCB-prsDhEX4Ovk-UjC9bMxOHbpfREr?usp=sharing
+* Introduction to fundamental concepts of data analysis in HEP experiments given a basic knowledge of particle physics
+*

 Lossy compression of hadron jet data using autoencoders (AE)